dasteihn/minifftw/README.md

 ## TODO

-- mmap: Use mmap instead of memcpy() to speed up data exchange between python and C.
-- save memory 1: Currently, creating a plan to transform 1GB of data will result in two additional gigabytes of RAM usage.
-This is partly because I'm lazy, but also because it allows FFTW to use the DESTROY\_INPUT mode, which is often benefitial to performance.
-- save memory 2: Look into the FFTW's possibilities for MPI data distribution
 - Think about exposing more of the API to the user, especially more transforms
 - Wisdom: Implement the FFTW's wisdom functionality